theonetruenerd/VenusLibraryDocumentation/docs/source/ArrayTools.rst

   :return: None
   :rtype: N/A

-.. py:function:: ArrayVLookup(array i_arrayValuesA, array i_arrayValuesB, variable i_varCondition, array o_arrayValuesC)
+.. ven:function:: ArrayVLookup(array i_arrayValuesA, array i_arrayValuesB, variable i_varCondition, array o_arrayValuesC)

   Given 2 arrays of values A and B with same size Retrieve all the elements in B where A = input value